 Mock Trial is a program that allows High School students to participate in a simulated trial as prosecutors, defense attorneys and witnesses.
-Ms. Loris has coached the Palm Bay High School's Mock Trial Team for the past 5 years.
-She has coached them to victory at Brevard County level and accompanied them to Tallahassee for the statewide competition.
-Ms. Loris attended Palm Bay High and is proud now to give back to the community.
-By supporting Mock Trial, she is helping many teens have a positive first experience with the Justice System.
-Additionally, many of the students who pass through the program proceed on to Law School with a strong sense of direction and confidence.
+Ms. Loris coached Palm Bay High School's Mock Trial Team for 10 years.
+During her time as coach, she took them to victory at Brevard County level every year and accompanied them to Tallahassee for the statewide competition where they placed as high as 4th in the state.
+Ms. Loris attended Palm Bay High and is proud to have given back to the community.
+By supporting Mock Trial, she helped many teens have a positive first experience with the Justice System.
+Additionally, many of the students who passed through the program went on to become lawyers themselves.

-Recently, Ms. Loris also taught two classes at Palm Bay High School with Florida Supreme Court Justice Fred Lewis.
+Ms. Loris has also taught two classes at Palm Bay High School with Florida Supreme Court Justice Fred Lewis.

 Brevard County Teen Court